uqlibrary/technology-training/R/reports/reports.md

 ### Working directory

-Note that the **working directory** for an R Markdown document will be the .Rmd file’s location by default (and not necessarily the working directory of the R project your are in).
-That is why it is a good idea to save your R Markdown file at the top of your R Project directory if you want consistency between your scripts and your R Markdown file.
+Note that the **working directory** for a Quarto document will be the `.qmd` file’s location by default (and not necessarily the working directory of the R project your are in).
+That is why it is a good idea to save your Quarto file at the top of your project directory if you want consistency between your scripts and your Quarto file.

 In our example, we load a CSV file from the Internet, but if we had a data file stored locally, it is important to keep that in mind.

-> You can change the default behaviour by using the Knit dropdown menu
-> and choosing an option in “Knit directory”.

 ### Chunk options